Project Overview

 Key findings from the Feasibility Study are summarised below:

-• An initial 8-year mine life based on Ore Reserves
+- An initial 10-year mine life based on Ore Reserves.

-The Feasibility Study identified a combined Ore Reserve estimate for the Mons Cupri and Whim Creek pits, and the proposed Salt Creek Underground Evelyn underground operation.
+The Feasibility Study identified a combined Ore Reserve estimate for the Mons Cupri and Whim Creek pits, and the proposed Salt Creek and Evelyn underground operations.

 Simplified crushing, sorting and jigging flow sheet